galaxyproject/training-material/topics/climate/tutorials/pangeo-notebook/tutorial.md

 > ### {% icon comment %}  `latitude=slice(47.3, 36.5)` and not `latitude=slice(36.5, 47.3)`
 > Why did we slice latitudes with `latitude=slice(47.3, 36.5)` and not `latitude=slice(36.5, 47.3)`?
-> - because when using slice, you need to specify values using the same order than in the coordinates.
+> - because when using slice, you need to specify values using the same order as in the coordinates.
 Latitudes are specified in
 > decreasing order for CAMS.
 >
 {: .comment}